Derrick Gosselin

 Derrick-Philippe, Baron Gosselin (born 1956) is a Belgian engineer and economist.
-He is chairman of the Belgian Nuclear Sciences Research Center SCK CEN and vice-chairman of the Royal Higher Institute for Defence (RHID).
+He is chairman of the Belgian Nuclear Sciences Research Centre SCK CEN and vice-chairman of the Royal Higher Institute for Defence (RHID).
 He is on the board of the Von Karman Institute.

 Education

-Gosselin holds degrees in engineering, economics and business administration at Ghent University and a degree in international policy and defence sciences at the Royal Higher Institute for Defence (RHID) of the Royal Military Academy (Belgium) and graduated from the European Security and Defence College in advanced strategy.
-He undertook postgraduate education at Vlerick Business School, University of Oxford (Green Templeton College) and INSEAD.
+Gosselin holds degrees in engineering, economics and business administration at Ghent University.
+He is an alumnus of the High Studies in Security and Defence at the Royal Higher Institute for Defence (RHID) of the Royal Military Academy (Belgium) and graduated from the European Security and Defence College in advanced strategy.
+He further undertook postgraduate education at Vlerick Business School, University of Oxford (Green Templeton College) and INSEAD.

 Academic career

 Gosselin is an associate fellow of Green Templeton College, University of Oxford.
 He is a member of the Energy Steering Panel of the European Academies' Science Advisory Council (EASAC).
-He is since 2021 professor emeritus of strategy at the School of Economics (Faculty of Economics and Business Administration) Ghent University.
+He is since 2021 professor emeritus at the School of Economics (Faculty of Economics and Business Administration) Ghent University.

 Gosselin is chairman of SCK CEN and vice-chairman of the board of governors of the Royal Higher Institute for Defence (RHID).
 He is on the board of trustees and former vice-chairman of the von Karman Institute for Fluid Dynamics.

 He is an elected fellow of the Royal Flemish Academy of Belgium for Science and the Arts (KVAB), the Royal Academy for Overseas Sciences (RAOS) and Academia Europaea.
 Furthermore, he is a member of the French National Air and Space Academy (Académie de l'air et de l'espace (AAE)) and the Royal Aeronautical Society (RAeS).

-He was a member of the Global Future Councils of the World Economic Forum and was a board member of the European Council of Applied Sciences and Engineering (Euro-CASE) (2008–2011).
+He was a member of the Global Future Councils of the World Economic Forum (2007-2015) and was a board member of the European Council of Applied Sciences and Engineering (Euro-CASE) (2008–2011).
 He is the founder and former president of Flanders Business School (1999–2004).

 His research focuses on decision-making in highly complex and uncertain situations (Wicked problems, Futures Studies and Complexity theory).

 He is the honorary chairman (Senior Member) of the Oxford University Belgo-Luxembourgish Society OUBLS, Honorary associate fellow of the Oxford Martin School (2007–2022) at the University of Oxford, and an honorary fellow of High Hill College (Hogenheuvel College) (2007–2009) at the Katholieke Universiteit Leuven.